33of 100

 Stay ahead of ticks in Granite Falls

-The TickZone app (coming soon) alerts you when Granite Falls's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Granite Falls's risk spikes, so protection happens before the bite.